Author: Delwyn Dyall-Smith FACD, Dermatologist, 2011.

 A commercial test is available for sequencing exon 3 of the NLRP3 gene.
 This will detect most, but not all known mutations associated withcryopyrin-associated periodic syndromes.

 The dramatic efficacy of the biologic agent anakinra, an interleukin-1 receptor antagonist, has been demonstrated in a number of large clinical trials involving many patients with cryopyrin-associated periodic syndromes.
-However it has not been FDA-approved for use in these.
 It is given as a daily subcutaneous injection, and local injection reactions (itching, swelling, redness) are the most common adverse effects.
-Anakinra is the standard of care for NOMID/CINCA despite the lack of FDA approval.
-The dose range varies: 0.5-1.5mg/kg/d for FCAS, up to 3.5 mg/kg/d for MWS and up to 10 mg/kg/d for severe NOMID/CINCA in infants.
+Anakinra is the standard of care for NOMID/CINCA, and was approved by the FDA for this indication in 2013.
+The dose range varies: 0.5–1.5mg/kg/d for FCAS, up to 3.5 mg/kg/d for MWS and up to 10 mg/kg/d for severe NOMID/CINCA in infants.

 Note: anakinra is not registered or subsidised in New Zealand (March 2011).
 In other countries such as the USA and Europe, its registered indication is rheumatoid arthritis.